 We have a number of different leases, as we provide properties on various government sponsored low cost homeownership schemes.

 The Various scheme types are listed below:

-- Do-It-Yourself Shared Ownership (DIYSO)
+- · Do-It-Yourself Shared Ownership (DIYSO)

+- . . .

 - Leasehold for the Elderly

-- Subsidised Ownership for the Elderly
+- · Subsidised Ownership for the Elderly

-- Shared Ownership Leasehold for the Elderly
+- · Shared Ownership Leasehold for the Elderly · Right to Acquire.

-- Subsidised Ownership

-- Improvement for Sale (IFS)

-- Right to Buy

-- Right to Acquire.